Local Clustering Decoder as a fast and adaptive hardware decoder for the surface code

 \subsection{Hardware implementation details}

 LCD was implemented using the SystemVerilog hardware description language (HDL).
+The PE, part and controller modules in LCD were manually written, and the inter-PE NoC module was auto-generated using an in-house utility.
 The source code was kept implementation-agnostic, so it can be used for both FPGA and ASIC implementations.
 For generating the performance data, LCD was implemented on a high-end Xilinx Virtex Ultrascale+ VU19P FPGA~\cite{vu19p} and a mid-range Xilinx Zynq UltraScale+ ZCU111 FPGA~\cite{zcu111}.

 The hardware design was optimized for high performance and modest resource utilization.
 Table-\ref{tab:vu19p-utilization} \& Table-\ref{tab:zcu111-utilization} show the maximum operating frequency and resource utilisation of the FPGA implementations of LCD across a range of surface code distances.
 The main FPGA resources~\cite{ug901} considered are Lookup Tables (LUTs), used for logic, and Flip-Flops (FFs), used for storage.